 Blood pressure doesn’t have to be an especially tricky procedure that only nurses and physicians can perform.
 In fact, just about anyone in the Cedar Rapids area can learn the basics of this procedure and how to interpret the numbers, whether someone is in fine health or at the end of life.

 Certainly, a medical or nursing professional, such as a representative from Above and Beyond Home Health Care, will possess more training, experience, and abilities in being able to take someone’s blood pressure.
-But it’s actually a skill that anyone can acquire and practice, and something that can provide useful medical data about a client during the times of the day or week when a provider or nurse is unable to visit.
+But it’s actually a skill that anyone can acquire and practice, and something that can provide useful medical data about a patient during the times of the day or week when a provider or nurse is unable to visit.

 This month is a perfect opportunity to learn some of these skills.

 May has been declared American Stroke Month as well as National High Blood Pressure Month.
-Health care personnel plus patients and clients celebrated World Hypertension Day, which was May 17, an annual occasion in which the American Heart Association promotes awareness and prevention of heart disease and high blood pressure.
+Health care personnel plus patients and patients celebrated World Hypertension Day, which was May 17, an annual occasion in which the American Heart Association promotes awareness and prevention of heart disease and high blood pressure.

 How to measure your blood pressure